If you are more of a do-it-yourself type person you can make your own dog first aid kit. Easy to do with supplies readily available.

 - Saline Solution (for flushing eyes and cleaning wounds))

 - Cortisone Cream or Spray

-- Hydrogen Peroxide (can be used to make dog vomit when
+- Hydrogen Peroxide (can be used to make dog vomit when mixed with water)

 - Antidiarrheal Liquid

 - Karo Syrup (to help raise the sugar level)

 - Gatorade or Pedialyte (for rehydration)

 - Gauze (rolls & square pads)

 - White First Aid Tape